 Acide Borique, Anhydride Borique, Atomic number 5, B (chemical symbol), B (symbole chimique), Borate, Borate de Sodium, Borates, Bore, Boric Acid, Boric Anhydride, Boric Tartrate, Boro, Numéro Atomique 5, Sodium Borate.<br/><br/>

-Overview InformationBoron is a mineral that is found in food and the environment.
+Overview InformationBoron is a mineral that is found in food such as nuts and the environment.
 People take boron supplements as medicine.

 Women sometimes use capsules containing boric acid, the most common form of boron, inside the vagina to treat yeast infections.

 People also apply boric acid to the skin as an astringent or to prevent infection; or use it as an eye wash.

 Boron was used as a food preservative between 1870 and 1920, and during World Wars I and II.